SocialEconomyDataLab/spec/docs/identifiers.md

   Identifiers are an important part of any dataset.
 They let a computer uniquely identify and refer to specific deals, organisations, geographical areas and so-on.

   While a human being may be good at recognising that "POWER TO CHANGE", "Power to Change", and "power-to-change" all refer to the same organisation, computers find this a lot trickier.
+Machine-readability requires using a common marker to refer to the same entity and distinguish it from others, called an **identifier**.

 ```